 Modes on the guitar

-However, on the guitar this is completely pointless since there is no obvious relationship between the intervals and the chord, just a lot of scale shapes to memorise.
+However, on the guitar, this is completely pointless since there is in this way no obvious relationship between the intervals and the chord, just a lot of scale shapes to memorise.

-After studying Guitar for 20 years the penny dropped for Guru when he saw the relationship between the pentatonic scales being applied as; new chord = new scale by Jimi Hendrix.
+After studying guitar for 20 years the penny dropped for me when I saw the relationship between the pentatonic scales being applied using the concept of new chord = new scale by Jimi Hendrix.

 Pair this with the fact that the only thing separating the pentatonic scale from the modes are two notes and the concept of the pentatonic modes was beginning to take shape.

 All the minor and major modes can be created from the pentatonic scales by adding just two notes.
 It’s the 2nd and 6th in minor, the 4th and 7th in major.

 ||4 + 7